ydirson/generals-familiar/README.md

 ### Plans and ideas for the future

 * essential
-  * let users select their own armies from a UI
+  * let users select their own armies from a UI, let them paste the full URL provided by "share as link"
   * provide help on keywords
   * support combined/joined units
   * support more than 2 armies
   * allow using community translations
 * QoL
+  * additional info
     * provide a menu with a few links (project's github, AF, rules)
-  * let users directly paste the full URL provided by "share as link"
-  * move game name to AppBar, consistency check accross armies
-  * order units, grouping identical ones
-  * ensure important list-level info is displayed, and not hidden by the drawer
     * extract meaningful army-level info for permanent display (aura available from units, (optionally) spells, ...)
     * see how we can determine which characteristic of displayed unit is particularly useful to highlight to avoid forgetting, taking the selected opponent unit into account (similarly, which ones we can dim because they're not useful, like "Hero" in GFF when no other friendly unit has a lower quality)
-  * allow adding visual for each unit type and/or unit, to ease their fig identification (essential for opponent army)
+    * allow adding visual/icon for each unit type and/or unit, to ease their fig identification (essential for opponent army)
     * add some stats to unit state (damage, mana, activated, exhausted...) and a way to change them
     * keep history of stat changes (to help check about forgotten stuff, and help battle reports)
+  * UI structuring
-  * proximity communication to share stats update, armies
+    * move game name to AppBar, consistency check accross armies
+    * order units, grouping identical ones
+    * ensure important list-level info is displayed, and not hidden by the drawer
+  * UX
     * quick switch of selection (for small lists) by e.g. swiping the drawer up/down
     * quick switch of selection for larger lists, by using e.g. an iconbar to jump to given unit type (use eg. unit acronyms for a first step)
-  * assign an icon / get a pic to customize iconbar
+    * allow some UI customization (font size...)
+* extra features
   * some access to the rules for reference
-  * allow some UI customization (font size...)
-* later
+  * proximity communication to share stats update, armies
   * WarFleets support (needs an API endpoint)
 * plumbing
   * flags for WASM size reduction